 Fertility in the US, and the West in general, is in super sharp decline.
 Some of this is tied to governments’ ongoing failures to incentivize family-building through family-friendly policies.
-Government failures to promote family-building can also be seen in environmental mismanagement and negligence, nightmares that Flint residents will spend the next generation experiencing.
+Government failures to promote family-building can also be seen in environmental mismanagement and negligence, nightmares that Flint residents will spend the next one or two generations experiencing.
 But let’s talk brass tacks: the number of females with the theoretical ability to have children are either deciding they don’t want to have children (at all), or they are going into reproductive extra innings and coming up short.
 In the case of the former, researchers tend to point to the rise of “pure relationships” which prioritize physiological and emotional connections over procreation.
 At a more intuitive level, men and women no longer view procreation as necessary to consummate otherwise solid relationships, and the spread of contraceptives has further propelled this viewpoint.
-These and other ideational shifts have created an intriguing petri dish of social and cultural conditions for researchers to try to understand changes in fertility in what is.
-Up until recently, researchers examining fertility trajectories had largely coalesced on the more intuitive idea of “intergenerational wealth flows,” popularized by John Caldwell, or the tendency for couples to make birthing decisions based on whether kids were a meaningful net economic gain or loss.
-For lower-income families, children (particular when it’s more than two or three) often represent a financial burden, thus making them less desirable.
+These and other ideational shifts have created an intriguing petri dish of social and cultural conditions for researchers to try to understand changes in fertility.
+Up until recently, researchers examining fertility trajectories had largely coalesced on the more practical idea of “intergenerational wealth flows,” a theory popularized by John Caldwell: the tendency for couples to make birthing decisions based on whether kids were a meaningful net economic gain or loss.
+For lower-income families, children (particular when there are more than two or three) often represent a financial burden, thus making them less desirable.

 Social context is increasingly emerging as an equally important consideration for fertility decisions, but in ways that still intersect with economic considerations.
-Women, particularly minority women, often cite the limited marriageability of men of in their social networks—men with troubles ranging from unemployment, underemployment, and incarceration—as reasons for their disengagement from traditional family-building practices.
+Women, particularly minority women, often cite the limited marriageability of men in their social networks—men with troubles ranging from unemployment, underemployment, and incarceration—as reasons for their disengagement from traditional family-building practices.
 As the ratio of women to men in college continues to sway “in favor” of women, the pool of marriageable men will continue to dwindle.
-And there’s little argument that can be made about the merit of this justification.
+And there’s little argument that can be made about the merit of this reasoning for holding off from this time-honored tradition.
 Equally so, a more mainstream argument has suggested that women forego or postpone child-rearing due to increased educational and career opportunities (often described under the root expression of female wage labor).
 These, among other factors, don’t make marriage nearly as appealing as it was 50 years ago, where socio-religious dogma and informal and formal market practices made female participation in the workforce a thoroughly prohibitive pursuit.

-Shifting mores on child-bearing and marriage offers a mixed bag, in considerations of the existential nature of our existence.
+Shifting mores on child-bearing and marriage offers a mixed bag, in consideration of the existential nature of our existence.
 People entering into malleable relationships that are ultimately more fulfilling than marriage is not a bad thing; nor is it so devastating that women are increasingly de-linking their worth from the ability to produce other human beings.
 Equally important, the “blame” cannot solely be cast on women.
-The issue is that someone has to pay the piper: as fertility falls, and people continue to live longer, our collective capacity to support Social Security and pensions for older adults, as well as to address their complex healthcare needs, will be sunk.
+The issue is that someone has to pay the piper: as fertility falls, and people continue to live longer, our collective capacity to support Social Security and pensions for older adults, as well as to address older adults’ complex healthcare needs, will be sunk.
 So, in short, we need more people on this planet to pay for the longer lives that we are living.
-Polling would seem to suggest that this current generation of college students is unlikely to help in this important cause.
+Polling would seem to suggest that, at a minimum, this current generation of college students is unlikely to help in this important cause.
 So, what next?

-Counties with fertility troubles have tried some rather kooky things to encourage their citizens to pump out babies, with state-sponsored fertility days and lump-sum payments to families.
+Counties with fertility troubles have tried some rather kooky things to encourage their citizens to pump out babies, ranging from state-sponsored fertility days to lump-sum payments to families.
 However, whether or not these kinds of ad hoc strategies have led to direct gains in fertility remains unknown.
-Moreover, we aren’t quite at the precipe of doom.
+Moreover, we aren’t quite at the precipice of doom.
 We do need to recognize this, though: in free, rational states, and in a free, rational world, people will tend to do things to maximize their happiness.
 And what we feel, desire and strive for today is not your grandfather’s–or grandmother’s–happiness.

 (Illustration by JD)